Find a CBT Therapist

 ABCT Awards

-2023 ABCT Awards
+2025 ABCT Awards

-2024 Call for Award Nominations
+2026 Call for Award Nominations

+The ABCT Awards and Recognition Committee is pleased to announce the 2026 awards program.
 Nominations are requested in all categories listed below, including those that might appeal to clinicians, researchers, trainers, and students.

-Our ABCT community is doing meaningful work, and we encourage you to consider yourself and to nominate a student or a colleague for an award.
+Our ABCT community is doing meaningful work, and we encourage you to consider nominating yourself, a student, or a colleague for an award.
+ABCT values and has committed to supporting individuals from a diverse range of backgrounds with these awards.

-If you decide to reapply, please let the Committee Chair know whether you’d like to use your prior submission or make updates.
+The Committee also encourages those who have submitted in a prior year and not yet received an award to reapply.
+If you decide to reapply, please let the Committee Chair know whether you’d like to use your prior submission, and make updates.

 Please note that award nominations may not be submitted by current members of the ABCT Board of Directors.